svalinn/DAGMC/doc/usersguide/codes/fludag.rst

 Running FluDAG bears some similarity to running FLUGG: the first step is to create the CAD geometry of the problem you wish to run.
-In order to produce the material assignment data from the CAD geometry we must first facet the file using the Cubit/Trelis plugin.
+In order to produce the material assignment data from the CAD geometry we must first `facet the file <../trelis_basics.html#production-of-the-dagmc-geometry>`_ using the Cubit/Trelis plugin.
 Using the subsequently defined geometry file, the user must produce the mat.inp file
 ::

     $ /path/to/fludag/executable/mainfludag geom.h5m

-Will load the named h5m file and produce the material assignments information.
+will load the named h5m file and produce the material assignments information.
 This information should then be pasted into the FLUKA input file and any adjustments that need to be made should be made, for example adding the density of non standard materials, or adding your scoring information. **Please note that the user must always